-The principle of “leader’s intent” is combined with “The Big 3” of objectives, organization and resources I learned from an IMT mentor in 2013-2014.
-Years later I added communication as a key planning element.
-Not long after that, the focus of this post and podcast episode, leader’s intent made the list.
+The principle of “leader’s intent” is combined with “The Big 3” of objectives, organization, and resources I learned from an IMT mentor in 2013-2014.
+Years later, I added communication as a key planning element.
+Not long after that, the focus of this post and podcast episode, the leader’s intent made the list.

 U.S. Military Commander’s Intent:

-Commander’s intent is the predecessor of Leader’s intent.
+Commander’s intent is the predecessor of the Leader’s intent.
 To quote Maj.
 Richard Dempsey, U.S. Army, and Maj.
-Jonathan M. Chavous, U.S. Army who I use as one of my references in this episode, “Commander’s intent, when used properly, should bridge the gap between the mission and the concept of operations.”
-I think this is a great summary of what Commander’s intent is and what is should provide.
+Jonathan M. Chavous, U.S. Army who I use as one of my references in this episode, “Commander’s intent when used properly, should bridge the gap between the mission and the concept of operations.”
+I think this is a great summary of what the Commander’s intent is and what it should provide.

 – Reference at https://www.armyupress.army.mil/Portals/7/military-review/Archives/English/MilitaryReview_20131231_art011.pdf